Brown, Tatum carry Celtics past Cavs for 5th straight win - WHIZ News

+BOSTON (AP) — The Boston Celtics have quite a young pair of stars developing in Jaylen Brown and Jayson Tatum.

-BOSTON (AP) — Jaylen Brown matched his career high with 34 points, Jayson Tatum had 24 of his 30 points in the opening half and the Boston Celtics cruised to their fifth straight victory, 129-117 over the Cleveland Cavaliers on Friday.
+Brown matched his career high with 34 points, Tatum had 24 of his 30 points in the opening half and the Celtics cruised to their fifth straight victory, 129-117 over the Cleveland Cavaliers on Friday.

+“They both have been able to do a lot and have consistently grown and gotten better,” Boston coach Brad Stevens said.
+“But I don’t think we saw anything today that we haven’t seen out of both those guys in the last couple weeks, the last couple months.
+They’ve been playing well, and they obviously are playing confidently and feel good.”

+Brown posted the first consecutive 30-point games of his career.
+He had 30 in a Christmas Day win at Toronto.
+He also scored 34 points in a playoff loss at Milwaukee on April 22, 2018.

 Enes Kanter added 14 points and Kemba Walker had 13 for Boston, which improved to 13-1 at home.